nyakowint/AliuPlugins/README.md

 moved to [other repo](https://github.com/aliucoin/coinplugins)

 ### FreeNitro (aka FreeNitroll)
-removed from official list - You can still [download](https://github.com/aliucoin/coinplugins/raw/builds/FreeNitroll.zip) it though
+You can still [download](https://github.com/aliucoin/coinplugins/raw/builds/FreeNitroll.zip) it
 Reasoning: i liked it as a funny troll but people cant read and/or are really stupid shrug